petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 Actors process the contents of their mailbox one message at a time.
 It looks like this:

 ![Animation - Akka.NET actors processing messages in their mailbox](images/how-akkadotnet-actors-receive-messages.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-3/lesson4/images/how-akkadotnet-actors-receive-messages.gif).

 Why is maintaining this behavior critical?